webmproject/vp9-dash/VPCodecISOMediaFileFormatBinding.md

 encrypted bytes of each video sample.
 This is illustrated in figure 1.

-When encrypting superframes, the uncompressed headers of the displayed frame, the uncompressed headers for all ALTREF frames, and the the superframe header must be clear.
+When encrypting superframes, the uncompressed headers of the displayed frame, the uncompressed headers for all ALTREF frames, and the superframe header must be clear.
 The encrypted bytes of each frame within the superframe must be block aligned so that the counter state can be computed for each frame within the superframe.
 Block alignment is achieved by adjusting the size of the unencrypted bytes that precede the encrypted bytes for that frame.